Generalized Median of Means Principle for Bayesian Inference: Main results.

-as long as $\m O\leq ck$ for some absolute constants $c,C>0$.
-Here, $o(1)$ is a function that converges to $0$ as $n\to\infty$. \end{theorem} In particular, stated inequality implies that as long as the number of blocks containing outliers, whose cardinality is $\m O$, is not too large, the effect of these outliers on the squared estimation error is limited, regardless of their nature and magnitude.
-While the fact that the mode of $\wh \Pi_N$ is a robust estimator of $\theta_0$ is encouraging, one has to address the ability of the method to quantify uncertainty to fully justify the title of the ``posterior distribution.''
-This is exactly the content of the following result.
-Let $\wt{\theta}_{N} = \argmin_{\theta\in \Theta} \wh L(\theta)$; it can be viewed as a mode of the posterior distribution corresponding to the uniform prior on $\Theta$. \begin{theorem} Assume the outlier-free framework.
+in probability. \end{enumerate} \end{theorem} The first part of the theorem implies that as long as the number of blocks containing outliers is not too large, the effect of these outliers on the estimation error is limited, regardless of their nature and magnitude; of course, the bound can be shown to hold with confidence arbitrary close to 1, instead of $99\%$, at the cost of increasing the constants.
+While the fact that the mode of $\wh \Pi_N$ is a robust estimator of $\theta_0$ is encouraging, one has to address the ability of the method to quantify uncertainty: the second part of the theorem is a result in this direction and states that $\wh \Pi_N$ ``contracts'' towards $\theta_0$, in other words, it assigns most of its mass to a small neighborhood of $\theta_0$.
+One the one hand, it implies that the credible sets associated with $\wh \Pi_N$ are robust.
+On the other hand, in the outlier-free framework ($\m O=0$), it implies that the credible sets have width of order $O(N^{-1/2})$, similar to the usual posterior distribution (indeed, in this case $\delta_N$ is required to satisfy the relations $\delta_N\to 0$ and $N\delta^2_N\to\infty$, so one can take $\delta_N = \beta_N N^{-1/2}$ where $\{\beta_N\}_{N\geq 1}$ is any increasing unbounded sequence).

+Is it possible to give a better description of the asymptotic behavior of the posterior distribution, beyond specifying the rate of contraction towards $\theta_0$?
+We give a positive answer to this question in the contamination-free setting, and show that the robust posterior can ``adapt'' to such a favorable framework: specifically, it satisfies a version of the Bernstein-von Mises theorem.
+Let

+It can be viewed as a robust proxy of the MLE or the mode of the posterior distribution corresponding to the uniform prior on $\Theta$. \begin{theorem} Assume the outlier-free framework.
 Under appropriate regularity conditions on the prior $\Pi$ and the family $\{p_\theta, \ \theta\in \Theta\}$,